 First year: Mon - Thur.
 9:00am – 2:00pm and Fri 9:00am – 3:00pm Second year: Mon - Fri 9:00am – 2:00pm

 Yes.
 A paid internship is required.
 This is an opportunity to learn how the work place functions and for you to gain experience outside of school.
-It is suggested that the internship occurs during the summer.
-This requirement is 165 hours for 3 credits.
+Students are required to do a 3-credit internship, which works out to 165 hours of work.
+The Cooperative Education office supports students in their efforts.
+Cooperative Education It is suggested that the internship occurs during the summer.

 Macintosh workstations for each student w/ fiber optic Internet access.
 Commercial digital printing lab featuring HP and Xerox, color laser printing, Epson large format ink-jet printing, 3-D printers and an Epilog laser cutter.
 Checkout room with all of the latest camera equipment, Movi, DJI, Wacom tablets, audio equipment and much more.